layik/layik.github.io/decklayer.md

 [Home](https://layik.github.io) | About | Current
 <hr/>

-## Custom layer code
+### Result
-For those who do not want to read all this, find the sample layer code here and hidden below:
+For those who do not want to read all this, find the sample layer code [here](https://codepen.io/layik/pen/XWXrVbO?editors=0011) and hidden below:

 // TODO in collapsible

 ## Intro to this read
 I am hoping that if not code examples, then clarifications of how different JavaScript libraries have been brought together to build DeckGL layers would help you make progress through what was a daunting task for me.
+There is a technical dive [presentation](https://docs.google.com/presentation/d/1qtXUQzMuIa8NYIKUa1RKfSwvgpeccY-wrPrYqsb_8rE/edit#slide=id.g7db7fb98fb_0_45) by amazing [Xiaoji Chen](http://www.xiaoji-chen.com), which is great to read.
+I will be stealing some slides from her work.

 ## What is DeckGL?